jnbraun/bcnn/README.md

 * Use the command line tool bcnn-cl with configuration file: see an example [here] (https://github.com/jnbraun/bcnn/tree/master/examples/mnist_cl)

-* Or use the static library and write your own code: see an example [there] (https://github.com/jnbraun/bcnn/tree/master/examples/mnist)
+* Or use the static library and write your own code: see an example [here] (https://github.com/jnbraun/bcnn/tree/master/examples/mnist)

 ## License: